andersonpaac/smmry-alternate/README.md

 ##Classes

 ###Text
-	Holds the actual text of the entire document and holds
+Holds the actual text of the entire document and holds an array of paras object.
-		paras